nodebugme/site/API.md

 indicates the total number of responses collected for the issue.
 The sum of numbers in each subordinate [`YesNoMaybeTally`](#yesnomaybetally) object will equal `total`.
 Found as part of a [`Issue`](#issue) object.

+The `<version>` key corresponds to the version of the given repository that exhibits the issue.

 **Example Object**: